-I traveled quite a distance this last week to meet with a new client.
-Because sometimes soul work requires heart to heart, eye to eye and hands on.
-She described in our consult over the phone a long list of medical conditions, as well as the underlying causes of the emotional/psychological challenges that she sensed were behind these conditions.
-She came close to dying recently due to her body almost shutting down completely.
-She mentioned that yoga and meditation did not help.
-That she was “unable to breathe”.
+Because sometimes soul work requires heart to heart, eye to eye, and hands on, I traveled quite a distance this last week to meet with a new client.
+In our phone consultation, this new client described a long list of medical conditions, as well as the emotional/psychological challenges that she sensed were underlying these conditions.
+She shared that her body almost shut down completely and that she had come close to dying recently.
+She mentioned that yoga and meditation did not help as she felt she was “unable to breathe”.
 Talk therapy kept her spinning and recapitulating the old traumatic stories and perceptions of her life.
 Conventional medicine was only making things worse.
 She seemed to have a lot of self- awareness and yet could not implement what she knew to be true.

 I smiled and said, “That’s perfect.”